gelbckegabriel/ExpansionAnalysis/README.md

 <div>
   <h1><strong>Expansion Analysis - Data Engineering (ETL)</strong></h1>
   <p>This Expansion Analysis is a Data engineering project using skills to complete an ETL (Extract, Transform and Load) pipeline for accessing data from a website and processing to meet requirements.
+To execute my code, you will need to install a few python packages, such as: <strong>requests, bs4, pandas, sqlite3, numpy & datetime</strong>.
   </p>
   <h4>Author: <a href=https://www.linkedin.com/in/gabrielgelbcke/ target="_blank">©GabrielGelbcke</a></h4>